Introduction to Mortgage Affordability

 How Is Mortgage Affordability Calculated?

 When applying for a mortgage in the UK, borrowers are subject to a set of affordability rules put in place by the Financial Conduct Authority (FCA).
-These rules aim to ensure that borrowers are only approved for mortgages that they can afford to repay, and to protect them from taking on too much debt.
+These rules aim to ensure that borrowers are only approved for mortgages they can afford to repay, protecting them from taking on too much debt.
+Banks and building societies are the main institutions conducting these checks and applying the rules.

-One of the main affordability rules is the “income multiple” rule.
+One of the main affordability rules is the income multiple rule.
 This rule states that the maximum mortgage amount a borrower can be approved for is based on a multiple of their income.
-For example, if a borrower has an annual income of £50,000, and the income multiple is 4, the maximum mortgage amount they can be approved for is £200,000.
+For example, if a borrower has an annual income of £50,000 and the income multiple is 4, the maximum mortgage amount they can be approved for is £200,000.
+Most lenders use income multiples between 4 and 4.5 times your annual income, but some may offer up to 5.5 times income for applicants with strong financial profiles.
+Definition: An income multiple is the ratio of your gross annual income that a lender will use to determine your maximum borrowing limit.

 How much can you borrow for a mortgage?